PaloAltoNetworks/prisma-cloud-devsecops-workshop/guide/DevSecOps-lab.md

 <img src="images/gh-commit-directly.png" width="375" height="400" />

-Now check the results **Security > Code scanning**.
-The same findings that displayed here earlier not with a more granual Severity to sort and prioritze with.
+Now check the results under **Security > Code scanning**.
+The same findings that displayed here earlier now with a **Severity** to sort and prioritze with.

 ![](images/gh-security-results.png)